Dimer algebras, ghor algebras, and cyclic contractions: Introduction

 If $A$ has a non-cancellative pair, then $A$ and $Q$ are said to be \textit{non-cancellative}, and otherwise $A$ and $Q$ are \textit{cancellative}.
 A fundamental characterization of this property is that $A$ is cancellative if and only if $A$ is noetherian \cite[Theorem 1.1]{B3}.

-To address our questions, we introduce the notion of a \textit{cyclic contraction}.
+To address our questions, we use the operation of \textit{cyclic contractions} introduced in \cite{B2}, which formalizes and augments the operation of Higgsing in quiver gauge theories.
 A cyclic contraction is a $k$-linear map of dimer algebras

 where $Q'$ is cancellative and is obtained by contracting a set of arrows in $Q$ such that the cycles in $Q$ are suitably preserved (Definition \ref{cyclic contraction}).
 Cyclic contractions are useful because they allow non-cancellative dimer algebras to be studied by relating them to well-understood cancellative dimer algebras that share similar structure.
 Moreover, cyclic contractions exist for all nondegenerate dimer algebras \cite[Theorem 1.1]{B1}.
+Examples of cyclic contractions are given in Figure \ref{deformation figure}.